 7. Flow Cytometry

-The technology has been widely used in the diagnosis of health conditions, particular diseases of the blood such as leukaemia, although it is also commonly used in the various different fields of molecular biology, immunology, pathology, marine science and plant biology.
-In medicine, flow cytometry is a vital laboratory process used in transplantation, oncology, haematology, genetics and prenatal diagnosis.
+The technology has been widely used in the diagnosis of health conditions, particularly diseases of the blood such as leukemia, although it is also commonly used in the various different fields of molecular biology, immunology, pathology, marine science, and plant biology.
+In medicine, flow cytometry is a vital laboratory process used in transplantation, oncology, hematology, genetics, and prenatal diagnosis.
 Know more about the flow cytometry flow process.

 8. Mass Spectrometry